iocafe/iocafe-doc/source/dependencies/python/260227-installing-python-for-linux-development.rst

 Installing Python for Linux development
 ===================================================================

-At the time of writing, Python version is 3.12.3, but any Python 3 version should work just fine.
+At the time of writing, Python version is 3.12.3, any Python 3 version should work just fine.

 Check version number, you may already have python3 installed